cs-open-project/projectsfound/README.md

 Description: ServiceComb is a microservice framework that provides a set of tools and components to make development and deployment of cloud applications easier.

 介绍: ServiceComb is a microservice framework that provides a set of tools and components to make development and deployment of cloud applications easier.

-### ServiceMix[开源ESB,适合SOA项目的集成]

-Description: Apache ServiceMix is a flexible, open-source integration container that unifies the features and functionality of Apache ActiveMQ, Camel, CXF, and Karaf into a powerful runtime platform you can use to build your own integrations solutions.
-It provides a complete, enterprise ready ESB exclusively powered by OSGi.

-介绍: Apache ServiceMix is a flexible, open-source integration container that unifies the features and functionality of Apache ActiveMQ, Camel, CXF, and Karaf into a powerful runtime platform you can use to build your own integrations solutions.
-It provides a complete, enterprise ready ESB exclusively powered by OSGi.

 ### Shardingsphere